Potatoes Puttanesca: My Spin on a Classic

-- 3 Tbsp Parmesan, freshly grated, plus more for garnish (omit to keep this dish vegan)
+- Parmesan, freshly grated or ground (for serving; omit to keep this dish vegan)

 Roast the potatoes

-- Add the potatoes, salt, pepper, and olive oil to a baking sheet.
+- Preheat the oven to 375 degrees.
+Add the potatoes, salt, pepper, and olive oil to a baking sheet.
 Now toss everything together until the potatoes are coated in the oil and seasonings.

 - Roast the potatoes for 15 minutes.

-- Take them out of the oven, flip each potato piece so that a different side of each potato is face down on the baking sheet, and roast for another 15 minutes.
-Potatoes are done!
+- Take the potatoes out of the oven, flip each potato piece so that a different side of each potato is face down on the baking sheet, and roast for another 15 minutes.
+Potatoes are done, set aside.